Naby Keita and Liverpool deliver a high-class Champions League display in a high-stakes game against Red Bull Salzburg | Goal.com

 Their 2-0 victory over a lively, impressive Salzburg side sends the European champions through to the knockout stages, and as Group E winners too.
 Panic over.
 Never doubt this team.

+At a raucous, sold-out Red Bull Arena, the Austrian champions contributed plenty to one of the most open contests you are likely to see.
+How this game was goalless at half-time is anyone's guess.
+The intensity was remarkable.
+Salzburg, though, were undone by a familiar face.

-Naby Keita, the former Salzburg star, grabbed the precious opener before Mo Salah, having spurned a host of earlier chances, took the most difficult one to make it 2-0.
+Naby Keita, who spent two years here, grabbed the precious opener before Mo Salah, having spurned a host of earlier chances, took the most difficult one to make it 2-0.
 Jesse Marsch’s side, vibrant and confident to that point, had no answer thereafter.

 This was a big night for Keita, who marked his second successive start with a second successive goal.
-The Guinean won two league titles here, but he was in no mood to be kind to his former employers.
+The Guinean won two league titles at Salzburg, but he was in no mood to be kind to his former employers.

-His header, from Sadio Mane’s pinpoint delivery, took all of the wind out of Salzburg’s sails.
+His header, from Sadio Mane’s pinpoint delivery, took all of the wind out of the home team's sails.
 It was reward for a confident, enterprising performance from Keita, who is coming to prominence just when Liverpool need him.
 This was a high-stakes game, and a high-class display from the 24-year-old.
 It was his best performance in a red shirt, you’d have to say.

 Salah, too, has found his scoring touch again – although you wouldn’t have believed that watching him squander a trio of first-half openings.
 The Egyptian could barely believe his own carelessness, but he never loses heart.